Postcard Stories: Collection One

 What is a Postcard Story?

 A postcard story is a form of flash fiction.
 Basically, postcard stories must be complete in the sense that they have a beginning, a middle and an end.
 They need to have a character, a conflict and a resolution.
-They have flow logically just as a larger story must.
-But a postcard story must be small enough to fit on a postcard, usually 3" x 5" often with artwork next to or on the other side from it.
+They need to flow logically, just like a longer story, but a postcard story must be small enough to fit on a postcard, usually 3" x 5" often with artwork next to it or on the other side.
 Postcard stories usually run from 50 to 250 words, although there is no set amount.
 The word limits are usually set by the publisher.